Page Contributor(s): Ken Read, Canmore, Alberta, CAN; Lynn Sugden, Alberta, Canada.

 The climb begins just downhill from the entrance to Revelstoke National Park and finishes 25 kilometers/15 miles up the mountain at the end of the paved footpath leading to a trailhead and information kiosk.

-The final .6 miles is on a paved footpath that is closed to motor vehicle traffic and gains 251’ at 8.2% average grade.
-The entrance to Revelstoke National Park is at kilometer 1.3 / mile .9.
-As with all Canadian National Parks, there is an entrance fee for all – even cyclists (day use of $7.80 as of July, 2016).
+The final 0.6 miles is on a paved footpath that is closed to motor vehicle traffic and gains 251’ at 8.2% average grade.
+The entrance to Revelstoke National Park is at kilometer 1.3 / mile 0.9.
+As with all Canadian National Parks, there is an entrance fee for all – even cyclists ($10.00 Canadian / $7.52 USD).

 The roadway is bordered by tall trees (red cedar at the lower elevations and spruce and fir higher up the mountain).
 The ground cover is lush with many ferns at lower levels and a plethora of wildflowers the entire climb.

-There are three main viewpoints just off the roadway: at 5.5 km and approximately 10 and 12 kilometers which give us spectacular views of the Revelstoke area, the Columbia River and the Columbia Mountain Range:
+There are three main viewpoints just off the roadway located at 5.5 km, approximately 10 km, and 12 km, which give us spectacular views of the Revelstoke area, the Columbia, River and the Columbia Mountain Range.

 “Mount Revelstoke and Glacier national parks of Canada together represent the Columbia Mountains Natural Region within Canada's system of national parks.
 The Columbia Mountain ranges (Purcells, Selkirks, Caribou, Monashees) form the first tall mountain barrier east of the Coast Mountains.
 They are geologically and climatically distinct from the Canadian Rockies, found east of Glacier National Park.
-Mount Revelstoke National Park lies entirely within the Selkirk Range of the Columbia Mountains.”
-See, Parks Canada.
+Mount Revelstoke National Park lies entirely within the Selkirk Range of the Columbia Mountains” (Parks Canada).

-Along the lower segment of the climb there are a few randomly placed elevation and KM markers.
 This is a bike-friendly park with many cycle-advisory images painted on the roadway surface.
-There is also a sign at the park entrance requesting that cyclist ride single file.
+There is also a sign at the park entrance requesting that cyclists ride single file.

-Roadway surface and traffic: The roadway surface is exceptional and there is minimal and slow moving traffic the entire climb – this is a very safe ride.
+Roadway Surface and Traffic: The roadway surface is exceptional.
+There is minimal and slow moving traffic the entire climb – this is a very safe ride.

 60 km on that thing!

-Weather – it can be cold at the top, even in the summer, so come prepared for temperature drops of 10 or more celsius (15-20 degrees) from the bottom to the top.
+Weather Report: It can be cold at the top, even in the summer, so come prepared for temperature drops of 10 or more celsius (15-20 degrees) from the bottom to the top.
 Always bring something warm for the descent from the higher level when climbing significant mountains such as this one.
-On July 2, 2016 there was snow along the side of the roadway beginning at about km 24.
+On our July 2, 2016 climb there was snow along the side of the roadway beginning at about km 24.